socialfoundations/lawma/README.md

 * **The details**: see our [arXiv preprint](https://arxiv.org/abs/2407.16615) for more details, including a number of fine-tuning experiments on the scaling behaviour of fine-tuning, its sample efficiency, its generalization to unseen tasks and Courts, and the effect of single task specialization.

-**What are the Lawma models useful for?** We recommend using the Lawma models only for legal classification tasks that are very similar to those in the Supreme Court and Court of Appeals databases.
-The main take-away of our paper is that fine-tuning on specific tasks of interest leads to large improvements in performance.
-Therefore, we strongly recommend to further fine-tune on the tasks that you whish to use the model for.
+**What are the Lawma models useful for?** We recommend using the Lawma models only for the legal classification tasks that they models were fine-tuned on.
+The main take-away of our paper is that specializing models leads to large improvements in performance.
+Therefore, we strongly recommend practitioners to further fine-tune Lawma on the actual tasks that the models will be used for.
 Relatively few examples --i.e, dozens or hundreds-- may already lead to large gains in performance.
-Since Lawma was fine-tuned on a diverse set of legal classification tasks, fine-tuning Lawma on your tasks of interest may yield better resuts compared to fine-tuning more general instruction-tuned models.

 **Why these legal classification tasks?** Our reasons to study legal classification tasks are both technical and substantive.
 From a technical machine learning perspective, these tasks provide highly non-trivial classification problems where even the best models leave much room for improvement.
 From a substantive legal perspective, efficient solutions to such classification problems have rich and important applications in legal research.
 We provide code to evaluate the performance of HF models on these classification tasks.